Social work: Canada

 World War II profoundly affected attitudes towards mental health.
 The medical examinations of recruits revealed that thousands of apparently healthy adults suffered mental difficulties.
 This knowledge changed public attitudes towards mental health, and stimulated research into preventive measures and methods of treatment.
 In 1951 Mental Health Week was introduced across Canada.
 For the first half of the twentieth century, with a period of deinstitutionalisation beginning in the late 1960s psychiatric social work succeeded to the current emphasis on community-based care, psychiatric social work focused beyond the medical model's aspects on individual diagnosis to identify and address social inequities and structural issues.
 In the 1980s Mental Health Act was amended to give consumers the right to choose treatment alternatives.
 Later the focus shifted to workforce mental health issues and environmental root causes.

 In Ontario, the regulator, the Ontario College of Social Workers and Social Service Workers (OCSWSSW) regulates two professions: registered social workers (RSW) and registered social service workers (RSSW).
 Each province has similar regulatory bodies, and their leanings and interpretations are influenced by the Canadian Council of Social Work Regulators (CCSWR).
 The Canadian Association of Social Workers (CASW) is the national professional body for social workers.
 Prior to the provincial-level politicization that began in the early 2000s and lasted until the mid-2010s, registrants of this professional body were able to engage in interprovincial practice as registered social workers.

+France

+The social worker (in France) or social assistant (in Belgium and Switzerland) helps individuals, families or groups in difficulty in order to promote their well-being, social integration and autonomy.

+The professional standards are set out in Annex I of the decree of 22 August 2018, which specifies that the social work assistant is a social work professional.
+They work within the framework of a mandate and institutional missions.
+They carry out social interventions, individual or collective, with a view to improving the living conditions of individuals and families through a comprehensive approach and social support.
+Social work assistants and students preparing for the practice of this profession are bound by professional secrecy under the conditions and subject to the reservations set out in Articles 226-13 and 226-14 of the Penal Code and Article L.411-3 of the Social Action and Families Code.